Flonase: Avoid These Top 9 Mistakes

-Most antihistamines only block histamine, but Flonase blocks histamine, plus 5 other inflammatory mediators, like cytokines and leukotrienes.
+Most antihistamines only block histamine, but Flonase blocks histamine, plus 5 other allergy-worsening substances in your body, like cytokines and leukotrienes.
 If you need to continue the medicine year-round, just be sure to check with doctor.

 Prescription Flonase is Stronger So I'll Use It Instead

 Over-the-counter Flonase Allergy Relief is exactly the same as prescription Flonase -- it’s the same medicine, fluticasone propionate, at the same strength and dose.
 The brand product Flonase is now discontinued, but generics and store brands are available.

-What might change is the amount of money you pay for your medicine.
-Since Flonase is now available over-the-counter (OTC) as Flonase Allergy, insurance plans may not pay for the prescription brand name product, and your costs could be significantly higher than the OTC Flonase.
+- Since Flonase is now available over-the-counter (OTC), insurance plans may not pay for the prescription brand name product, and your costs could be significantly higher than the OTC Flonase.
 However, if you have a health savings account (HSA), you can probably use funds from that to pay for OTC medicines.
 This changed in 2020 with the CARES Act.

-Since Flonase is a Nasal Spray, I Don't Have to Be Worried About Drug Interactions
+Since Flonase Allergy is a Nasal Spray, I Don't Have to Be Worried About Drug Interactions

-For most medications, this is true.
-However, there are still are some drug interactions that could raise the levels of nasal fluticasone in your body and lead to side effects.
+- There is the possibility of some significant interactions between Flonase Allergy and other common medications.
+Some drug interactions might raise the levels of fluticasone in your body and lead to side effects.

-- Certain HIV medications, such as ritonavir, atazanavir
+- Certain HIV medications, including ritonavir, boceprevir, and atazanavir

 - Certain azole antifungals like ketoconazole used for fungal infections

-I'll Keep Taking My Antihistamine For Added Effect
+I'll Keep Taking My Antihistamine Pill For Added Effect